ENERZAi/OptimaV2-Docs/docs/guide/install.md

 * torch2nx
 * torch-mlir (To be deprecated)

-This guide will let you install all requirements for using OptimaV2, Assuming you have host system satisfying _System requirements_ and python 3.10 or above installed with virtual environment tool (venv or anaconda).
+This guide will let you install all requirements for using OptimaV2, Assuming you have host system satisfying _System requirements_ connected to ENERZAi local network, and python 3.10 or above installed with virtual environment tool (venv or anaconda).

+Since OptimaV2 is on alpha testing phase, it is not yet open to public network yet.
+Therefore, you must be connected to ENERZAi local network for installation.
+We apologize for this inconvenience.

 ### System requirements